arkarkark/arkarkark.github.io/_posts/2019-12-03-chromebook.md

 If you're going to get one, make sure you get the 4GB model (Ebay search for Acer C740 4GB)[https://www.ebay.com/sch/i.html?_nkw=acer%20c740%204gb]

-When it arrives, go to [chrome://system/](chrome://system/) and make sure `memifo` says `3,976,576 kB` I got one that was sold as 4GB, but meminfo revealed it was really a 2GB model.
+When it arrives, go to [chrome://system/](chrome://system/) and make sure `meminfo` says `3,976,576 kB` I got one that was sold as 4GB, but meminfo revealed it was really a 2GB model.
 That extra memory is critical for good performance.

 Sure it's going to [EOL](https://support.google.com/chrome/a/answer/6220366) in June 2021 and stop getting chrome updates, but for now it can't be beat.
 The [C740 developer notes](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/acer-c720-chromebook) are interesting too.